WASP-66

 WASP-66, also known as TYC 7193-1804-1, is an F-type star in the constellation Antlia.
 It has an apparent magnitude of 11.6, which is much too faint to be seen with the unaided eye and is located at a distance of 1630 light-years.

 WASP-66 has a classification of F4, which states that it is an ordinary F-type main sequence star that is fusing hydrogen at its core.
 At present it has 130% the mass of the Sun and 175 the radius of the Sun.
 It has an effective temperature of 6600 K, which gives it a yellowish-white hue.
-The star is younger than Sun at 3.7±0.7 billion years, and may be either metal-poor or similar to Sun in concentration of heavy elements.
+The star is younger than the Sun at, 3.7±0.7 billion years, and may be either metal-poor or similar to Sun in its concentration of heavy elements.
 Currently it is spinning moderately with a projected rotational velocity of 13.4 km/s.

 According to a survey published in 2017, WASP-66 has one suspected companion - a red dwarf star with an effective temperature of 3330±150 K and a projected separation of 6800±700 AU.